The AIM Institute is an innovative non-profit that grows, connects and inspires the tech talent community through education and career development.

 Our mission is to grow, connect and inspire the tech talent community through education and career development.

-Whether through our code school, our youth in tech programs, our leadership academies, our annual conferences, or our media outlet covering the Silicon Prairie, our job is to excite people about technology, inspire them to pursue an IT career, and help them navigate the tech career continuum.
+Whether through our code school, our youth in tech programs, our leadership academies, our annual conferences, or our media outlet covering the Silicon Prairie, our job is to excite people about technology, inspire them to pursue a tech career, and help them navigate the tech career continuum.

-More tech workers = more resilient neighborhoods, improved socioeconomic realities and increased capacity for innovation and business investment.
+More tech workers = more resilient neighborhoods, greater capacity for innovation and investment.

 Technology—and the tech talent who dream, design, and debug it—is crucial to community success.
 2020 has reinforced our core operating principle that everyone needs the opportunity to learn technology skills, now more than ever.